system40/Brick_Shooter/README.md

-# Brick-Breaker-Game
+# Brick Shooter
-this is my submission for Rowdyhacks2021 .
-A simple brick breaker game using Java .
+A simple brick shooter game made with Java!